ravinrabbid/DonCon2040/README.md

 ### IO Board

-The [DonConIO](/pcb/DonConIO) board in the pcb subfolder is designed to be close to the original arcade hardware.
-It hosts a Seeed Studio XIAO RP2040 and provides signal conditioning for Sensatec GSS-4S* piezo impact sensors.
-See its [README](/pcb/DonConIO/README.md) for details.
+The [DonConIOmini](/pcb/DonConIOmini) board in the pcb subfolder is designed to be close to the original arcade hardware.
+It hosts a Waveshare RP2040-Zero and provides signal conditioning for Sensatec GSS-4S* piezo impact sensors.
+See its [README](/pcb/DonConIOmini/README.md) for details.

 If you don't want to use this board, the firmware should be usable on most RP2040 boards with appropriate configuration.
 You may also use a more simple trigger solution, it only has to provide an analog trigger level to the ADC inputs to be compatible.